 Many dogs shake their toys when playing and dog owners often wonder what this behavior is all about.
 The behavior surely grants some giggles as Rover grabs the toy and starts shaking it with a quick side-to-side neck movement, but what does this behavior mean?
 What is your dog trying to accomplish?

 An Outlet for Primal Instincts

 It may seem like your dog is on a mission to destroying all the toys you give him, but here's the thing: playtime can be a great way to let your pup burn off some excess energy, while at the same time providing your dog with some beneficial outlets for his strong primal instincts.

-Turns out, every time you observe your pooch play, and he happens to grab a toy shaking it side-to-side, what you're really looking at is your dog's kill instinct.
+It turns out that every time you observe your pooch play, and he happens to grab a toy and shake it side-to-side, what you're really looking at is your dog's kill instinct.
 No, this doesn't mean you need to worry about your sweet pooch waking up one morning and trying to eat you up.

 Rather, this behavior is reminiscent of the olden days, going back all the way to when your dog was in the wild, getting ready to go in for the kill.